Stella0A/Maven-Pizza-challenge/README.md

 The top five best selling pizzas are The Classic deluxe pizza, The Barbecue chicken pizza, The Thai chicken pizza, The California chicken pizza and, The Spicy italian pizza and the particualr pizza types are spicy_ital,cali_ckn,thai_ckn,bbq_ckn,classic_dlx.
 ##### Worst selling pizzas
 The bottom five worst selling pizzas are The Green garden pizza, The Spinach pesto pizza, The Spinach supreme pizza, The Mediterrenean pizza and, The Brie Carie pizza and the particular pizza types are brie_carie,mediterrano,spinach_supreme,spin_pesto,green_garden.

-#### 5. What's our average order value?
+#### 5. What's our average order value?(Average order value (AOV) is an e-commerce metric that tracks the average amount spent whenever a customer places an order.
-The average order value is 1.
+The average order value is $17.